Visit Chiang Rai and its surroundings: from the famous White Temple to the borders of Laos and Burma, discover northern Thailand in a different way.

 Mae Salong, a small town nestled in the mountains northwest of Chiang Rai, is known for its tea plantations and unique Chinese heritage.

-Doi Pha Tang is only 20 km from Phu Chi Fah, and the road that connects the two is a beautiful crossing of mountainous landscapes.
-This section of the
+Doi Pha Tang is only 20 km from Phu Chi Fah, and the road connecting the two is a beautiful crossing of mountainous landscapes.
+This section of Route 1093 runs along ridges, offering several viewpoints.

 If you're a morning person, or simply ready to get up at the crack of dawn to admire a magnificent natural spectacle, then Phu Chi Fah is a great option.